Your task is simple: just answer a few questions about your horse and his diet

-Astralagus (Astragalus membranaceus) is an herb that has been used in Traditional Chinese Medicine for thousands of years.
+Astragalus (Astragalus membranaceus) is an herb that has been used in Traditional Chinese Medicine for thousands of years.
 It is believed to act as an "adaptogen," a substance that normalizes body functions, strengthens systems compromised by stress, and protects against a wide variety of stressful influences.
-Astralagus exerts positive effects throughout the body, but is most valued for its ability to impart natural disease resistance through the immune system.
+Astragalus exerts positive effects throughout the body, but is most valued for its ability to impart natural resistance through the immune system.

 ASU stands for Avocado Soy Unsaponifiables.
-In a recent study of horses with osteoarthritis, supplementing with ASU significantly reduced the severity of articular cartilage breakdown and joint membrane bleeding.
+In a recent study of horses with joint discomfort, supplementing with ASU significantly reduced the severity of articular cartilage breakdown and joint membrane bleeding.
 It also significantly increased the production of natural chondroitin sulfate and other glycosaminoglycans.

-Banaba is a plant containing the active substance corosilic acid which is thought to act like insulin.
+Banaba Leaf (Lagerstroemia speciose) is a plant containing the active substance corosilic acid which is thought to act like insulin.
 That is, it promotes the uptake of sugar (glucose) from the bloodstream and into body cells.
-Banaba is used worldwide to increase insulin sensitivity and lower high blood sugar.
+Banaba Leaf is used worldwide to increase insulin sensitivity and lower high blood sugar.

-Branched Chain Amino Acids (BCAA) or, Branched Chain Amino Acids, include leucine, isoleucine and valine.
+Branched Chain Amino Acids or BCAAs include leucine, isoleucine and valine.
 Limited research in horses suggests these specific amino acids are mobilized during exercise and used by the body for energy.
 This preserves muscle glycogen and other, structural amino acids.
 BCAAs are therefore believed to delay the onset of fatigue and prevent muscle breakdown especially during aerobic exercise, particularly endurance events.

 BerryPlex™ is a proprietary blend of "superfruits" including pomegranate, acai berry, goji berry (wolfberry), blueberry, cranberry and cherry.
 These fruits are recognized not only for their exceptional antioxidant properties but also for their other health benefits from various phytochemicals found in high levels in this part of the plant.
 The addition of BerryPlex to a joint supplement brings a whole food or holistic approach to the protection of connective tissue, cartilage, and other components of the musculoskeletal system.

 Betaine (Trimethylglycine) is a product of choline, a Vitamin B-like substance.
-People take Betaine to prevent heart disease because it lowers the levels of the toxic compound homocysteine.
 In horses, it has been shown to reduce lactic acid build-up following exercise in untrained animals.
-Betaine is also recognized as an "osmolyte," or, a substance which protects cells against osmotic stress.
-This type of stress occurs when the concentration of molecules outside the cell is greater than that inside the cell and water flows out, causing the cell to shrink and possibly die.
+Betaine is also recognized as an “osmolyte” or substance which protects cells against osmotic stress.
+This type of stress occurs when the concentration of molecules outside the cell is greater than that inside the cells and water flows out, causing the cell to shrink and possibly die.